-Significant resource of 877.7 million tonnes located in the Bushveld Complex.
+Significant resource of 867.5 million tonnes located in the Bushveld Complex

 The Tharisa Mine is located on the south-western limb of the Bushveld Complex.
 It is located approximately 95 kilometres north-west of Johannesburg and 35 kilometres east of Rustenburg, and is supported by well-developed infrastructure.

-Based on a maximum 200 m highwall, the life of pit and a 400 ktpm production profile, it is expected that open pit mining operations will continue until 2036 and that the transition to underground mining will commence in 2050, initially in targeted layers.
+Based on a maximum 200 m highwall, the life of pit and a 400 ktpm production profile, it is expected that open pit mining operations will continue until 2034 before a transition to underground mining.
 The open pit design and schedule has been completed and a mining method selection study was undertaken to evaluate various methods for the future underground mining operations.
 The bord-and-pillar method was selected on the basis of its faster development, greater flexibility, enhanced safety and efficiency.
-Underground mining operations are planned to increase in line with the reduction in open pit production and to take place to depths of up to 750 m until 2065.
+Underground mining operations are planned to increase in line with the reduction in open pit production and to take place to depths of up to 750 m.

 In April 2017, Tharisa announced its plans to transition from contractor to an owner mining model.
 Tharisa is in the process of acquiring the mining fleet and transferring employees from the existing mining contractor.
 The transition in operating model is expected to be completed with-in FY2017.